siddu-fungible/discovey/README-development-server.md

-## Setup need for a development environment
+## Setting up a development environment for the first time

 ### Install Python modules
 ```